smastrom/react-email-autocomplete/README.md

 **React Bella Email** is a tiny, zero-dependency controlled component that aims to replace the typical `<input type="email" />` of your form by **providing the best UX** with all the flexibility you'd expect from a native input:

 - Fully accessible with great keyboard controls
-- Completely unstyled and white labeled
+- Completely unstyled and white labeled (ships with zero CSS)
 - Forward most common event handlers and attributes
 - Controllable with React Hook Form